Ricco6/always-accept-antigravity/README.md

 Marketplace extension link: https://marketplace.visualstudio.com/items?itemName=ricco6.auto-proceed

 Automatically confirms command execution prompts in Antigravity so you don't have to click/press Alt+Enter.
-You can still write text while the toggle is ON; so you can basically just always leave it ON and it's fine.
+You can still write text while the toggle is ON; meaning leaving it always ON is fine.

 ![Screenshot 1](images/screenshot1.png)
 ![Screenshot 2](images/screenshot2.png)